 WD40 is renowned for its ability to keep items clean.
 It will allow you to remove rust.
 It will also restore the shine to the metal.
 However, it won’t be suitable for all your golf clubs.
 It’s best to avoid using it on clubs that have a finish.
 It can sometimes remove this, making your clubs look unsightly.
 It’s also recommended that you only apply WD-40 to your irons and wedges that are made from iron.

 Once you have the right clubs, you will need to clean them using the following method;

 - Try to clean most of the dirt off the club.
-You can use a damp cloth and soap and water to do this.
+You can use a damp cloth and soapy water to do this.
 Try not to scrub too much!
 Soap and water should do the trick alone!